zhli0255/9103_Tut-04_-GroupA/README.md

 **Iteration 7 (final work):** We're happy with the iteration 6; the only thing that needs to be added is that the triangles in iteration 6 didn't fit in with the overall picture, so in iteration 7, we've eliminated the triangles.
 ![Iteration 7](assets/iteration7.jpg)

-### Summarize how we were able or unable to stick to the plan in Part 1
+### Summarize how we were able or unable to stick to the plan in Section 1
 Throughout the realisation process, we made iterative adjustments.
 Eventually, we incorporated the core elements of our initial inspiration into the piece, such as vibrant colours and non-overlapping circles.
 Although we simplified and tweaked certain aspects, these changes were made to achieve a better artistic effect and visual presentation.
 Therefore, we stuck to the plan in section 1, making the necessary adjustments and optimisations according to the actual situation.

 **Stick to the section 1:**